xiaoyifu777/LPinJava/README.md

 # README
-* Inplement linear programming using Apache commons-math3-3.6.1
+* Inplement linear programming in Java using Apache commons-math3-3.6.1